polterguy/micro/README.md

                         h3
                           innerValue:Result
                         pre
-                          innerValue:x:/@lambda2hyper?value
+                          innerValue:x:/@micro.widgets.wizard-form.value
 ```

-The above code uses the **[micro.form.serialize]** Active Event to serialize the form's values, and displays them in a modal window
+The above code uses the **[micro.widgets.wizard-form.value]** Active Event to serialize the form's values, and displays them in a modal window
 when you click the OK button.
 Make sure you create a System42 CMS page, and set the _"template"_ to _"empty"_ if you'd like to test the
 above code.
 The above code will resemble the following screenshot.